-Projections for 2015 are based on year-to-date unaudited revenues and expenses through September and WTD's projections for the remaining three months of the year.
-The Sewer System is expected to generate net operating revenues of \$308.1 million in 2015, an increase of \$13.8 million from 2014.
-Total operating revenues are projected to increase to \$442.4 million from \$418.6 million in 2014, while operating expenses are projected to increase to \$134.3 million from \$124.2 million in 2014.
+Projections for 2015 are based on year-to-date unaudited revenues and expenses through November and WTD's projections for the remainder of the year.
+The Sewer System is expected to generate net operating revenues of \$317.8 million in 2015, an increase of \$23.5 million from 2014.
+Total operating revenues are projected to increase to \$448.5 million from \$418.6 million in 2014, while operating expenses are projected to increase to \$130.7 million from \$124.2 million in 2014.

-The \$23.9 million projected increase in operating revenues for 2015 is due to the increase in the Sewer Rate along with growth in RCEs and higher capacity charge revenues.
-The 5.6% increase in the Sewer Rate is expected to increase revenues from sewer disposal fees by \$19.4 million, while the 1.10% increase in RCEs is expected to increase sewer disposal fee revenues by \$4.0 million.
-A 3% increase in the capacity charge rate and continued growth in new connections (8,092 for the first eight months of 2015 compared to 7,593 for the same period in 2014) is expected to increase capacity charge revenues by \$1.7 million.
-Other operating revenues are expected to decrease by \$1.3 million in 2015 as the County is unlikely to receive any royalties from timber sales from the State as it did in 2014.
+The \$30.0 million projected increase in operating revenues for 2015 is due to the increase in the Sewer Rate along with growth in RCEs and higher capacity charge revenues.
+The 5.6% increase in the Sewer Rate is expected to increase revenues from sewer disposal fees by \$19.4 million, while the 1.37% increase in RCEs is expected to increase sewer disposal fee revenues by \$5.1 million.
+A 3% increase in the capacity charge rate, continued growth in new connections (11,442 for 2015 compared to 10,767 in 2014), and a higher level of prepayments are expected to increase capacity charge revenues by \$6.8 million.
+Other operating revenues are expected to decrease by \$1.4 million in 2015, as the County did not receive royalties from timber sales from the State in 2015 as it did in 2014.

-Operating expenses of the Sewer System, excluding depreciation, are projected to increase \$10.1 million to \$134.3 million in 2015, an 8.1% increase.
-Most of the increase (\$5.4 million) is due to increases in planned maintenance at Sewer System facilities, additional costs for chemicals, biosolids operations, electricity and other utilities, increased information technology costs associated with financial system upgrades, additional operating costs for recently completed capital projects, and planned repairs to centrifuges and raw sewage pumps at the treatment plants.
+Operating expenses of the Sewer System, excluding depreciation, are projected to increase \$6.5 million to \$130.7 million in 2015, a 5.2% increase.
+Most of the increase (\$3.8 million) is due to increases in planned maintenance at Sewer System facilities, additional costs for chemicals, biosolids operations, and utilities, additional operating costs for recently completed capital projects, and planned repairs to centrifuges and raw sewage pumps at the treatment plants.
 Intergovernmental expenses are expected to increase by \$2.7 million from 2014 levels.
-Another \$2.0 million of the increase is due to the newly created WaterWorks Grant program, which authorizes up to 1.5% of Sewer System's annual operating budget for grants to non-profits, local governments, and tribes for activities and projects that will improve water quality within WTD's service area and benefit Sewer System ratepayers.

-Interest income is expected to be \$1.8 million in 2015, a decrease of \$1.0 million from 2014.
-Additional interest income from a higher than expected average annual interest rate on the Investment Pool (0.55% in 2015 compared to 0.46% in 2014) is offset by a lower average investment balance in 2015 due to the expenditure of bond-financed construction funds in 2014 and interfund borrowing from the Investment Pool in the second half of 2015.
+Interest income is expected to be \$2.4 million in 2015, a decrease of \$0.5 million from 2014.
+Additional interest income from a higher average annual interest rate on the Investment Pool (0.55% in 2015 compared to 0.46% in 2014) has been offset by a lower average investment balance in 2015 due to the expenditure of bond-financed construction funds in 2014 and interfund borrowing from the Investment Pool in the second half of 2015.